minnbanya/NLP-A7/README.md

 ![alt text](image-1.png)

-Clicking on the link causes the web app to move that document from the database to the web app and displays the PDF to the user.
+Clicking on the link causes the web app to copy that document from the database to the web app and displays the PDF to the user.

 ![alt text](image-2.png)